Medical education: Postgraduate education

 Education theory itself is becoming an integral part of postgraduate medical training.
 Formal qualifications in education are also becoming the norm for medical educators, such that there has been a rapid increase in the number of available graduate programs in medical education.

 Continuing medical education

 In most countries, continuing medical education (CME) courses are required for continued licensing.
 CME requirements vary by state and by country.
-In the USA, accreditation is overseen by the Accreditation Council for Continuing Medical Education (ACCME).
+In the US, accreditation is overseen by the Accreditation Council for Continuing Medical Education (ACCME).
 Physicians often attend dedicated lectures, grand rounds, conferences, and performance improvement activities in order to fulfill their requirements.
 Additionally, physicians are increasingly opting to pursue further graduate-level training in the formal study of medical education as a pathway for continuing professional development.

 Online learning

 Medical education is increasingly utilizing online teaching, usually within learning management systems (LMSs) or virtual learning environments (VLEs).
 Additionally, several medical schools have incorporated the use of blended learning combining the use of video, asynchronous, and in-person exercises.
 A landmark scoping review published in 2018 demonstrated that online teaching modalities are becoming increasingly prevalent in medical education, with associated high student satisfaction and improvement on knowledge tests.
 However, the use of evidence-based multimedia design principles in the development of online lectures was seldom reported, despite their known effectiveness in medical student contexts.
 To enhance variety in an online delivery environment, the use of serious games, which have previously shown benefit in medical education, can be incorporated to break the monotony of online-delivered lectures.